Skip to Content

 The investment seeks investment results that closely correspond, before fees and expenses, to the performance of the Morningstar® Developed Asia Pacific ex-Japan Target Market Exposure IndexSM.
 The fund will invest at least 80% of its assets in securities included in the underlying index.
 The underlying index targets 85% of the stocks traded on the primary exchanges in each country or region by market capitalization, and and primarily includes large-and mid-cap companies.

-The portfolio is overweight in financial services and basic materials relative to the category average by 13.6 and 9.9 percentage points, respectively.
-The sectors with low exposure compared to category peers are technology and consumer cyclical, underweight the average by 19.7 and 11.4 percentage points of assets, respectively.
-The portfolio is composed of 132 holdings and is relatively concentrated.
-Specifically, 42.6% of the strategy's assets are housed within the top 10 holdings, as opposed to the typical peer's 30.0%.
-And finally, in terms of portfolio turnover, this fund trades less regularly than the typical peer in its category, which may result in a lower cost to investors.
+The portfolio is overweight in financial services and basic materials relative to the category average by 14.4 and 10.4 percentage points, respectively.
+The sectors with low exposure compared to category peers are technology and consumer cyclical, underweight the average by 22.5 and 9.8 percentage points of assets, respectively.
+The portfolio is composed of 121 holdings and is quite concentrated.
+In particular, 44.6% of the strategy's assets are housed within the top 10 holdings, compared to the category’s 28.0% average.
+And finally, in terms of portfolio turnover, looking at year-over-year movements, 6% of the fund's holdings have changed, whether through increasing, decreasing, or changing a position.

 Rated on Published on